MicrosoftDocs/winrt-api/windows.ui.input.inking/inkpresenter_inputconfiguration.md

 # Windows.UI.Input.Inking.InkPresenter.InputConfiguration

 ## -description
-Gets which types of secondary input can be processed by the the [InkPresenter](inkpresenter.md) object.
+Gets which types of secondary input can be processed by the [InkPresenter](inkpresenter.md) object.

 ## -property-value
 The types of secondary input that can be processed.